SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 # Swish Payments

->Add Swish to your PayEx payment methodsand take advantage of **[PayEx Settlement Service][settlement-service] **to get consolidated payments and reporting, for all your payment methods.
+>Add Swish to your Swedbank Pay payment methodsand take advantage of **[Swedbank Pay Settlement Service][settlement-service] **to get consolidated payments and reporting, for all your payment methods.

 ## How do you get started with Swish through PayEx?

-We recommend that you apply for Swish as part of  [PayEx Settlement Service][settlement-service]) and utilize the PayEx Technical Supplier Certificate.
-A [PayEx sales representative][payex-mailto] can assist you getting started with that.
+We recommend that you apply for Swish as part of  [Swedbank Pay Settlement Service][settlement-service]) and utilize the Swedbank Pay Technical Supplier Certificate.
+A [Swedbank Pay sales representative][payex-mailto] can assist you getting started with that.
 Otherwise, you can contact one of the following banks offering Swish Handel: [Danske Bank][danske-bank], [Swedbank][swedbank-swish], [SEB][SEB-swish], [Länsförsäkringar], [Sparbanken Syd][sparbanken-syd], [Sparbanken Öresund][sparbanken-oresund], [Nordea][nordea], [Handelsbanken][handelsbanken], in order to get an acquiring agreement, a merchant number/payee and access to [Swish Certificate Management system][swish-certificate-management-system].

 ## Implementation models and commerce flows:

-PayEx supports both e-commerce and m-commerce flows (as a Merchant you should implement both) - through PayEx Payment Pages or PayEx Direct API integration.
+Swedbank Pay supports both e-commerce and m-commerce flows (as a Merchant you should implement both) - through Swedbank Pay Payment Pages or Swedbank Pay Direct API integration.
 ![swish logo][swish-image]

 ### Swish m-commerce, Redirect to payment pages
 _Available in ![swedish flag][se-image]_

 Swish payments from a mobile device made either through an app or via a mobile browser on the mobile device that hosts the Swish app.
-The flow redirects the payment dialogue to PayEx Payment Pages, that will handle the required user dialogue.
+The flow redirects the payment dialogue to Swedbank Pay Payment Pages, that will handle the required user dialogue.

 ### Swish e-commerce, Redirect to payment pages

 _Available in ![swedish flag][se-image]_

 Swish payments initiated by the consumer in a browser in equipment other than the mobile device that hosts the Swish app.
-The flow redirects the payment dialogue to PayEx Payment Pages, that will handle the required user dialogue / mobile number input.
+The flow redirects the payment dialogue to Swedbank Pay Payment Pages, that will handle the required user dialogue / mobile number input.

 ### Swish m-commerce, Direct API integration